Japanese

 Kyoto Fushimilnari Tori Gateway.

-Students are encouraged to study abroad in Japan, if possible.
-The Center for Education Abroad has programs in major Japanese cities, including Tokyo and Nagoya.
-Generally speaking, coursework undertaken abroad will count toward a major or minor in Japanese.
-For more information on studying abroad in Japan, visit the education abroad site or speak to an education abroad advisor.
+In addition to the Summer Program in Tokyo offered by the Japanese Program.
+The Center for Education Abroad has information on programs in major Japanese cities, including Tokyo and Nagoya.
+For more information on studying abroad in Japan, visit the Center for Education Abroad and schedule an appointment.

 Top ↑